Grant Accountability Requirements

 - Be shown in the approved budget

 The purpose of program match requirements is to increase the amount of resources available by the subrecipients to serve victims.
 A 20% cash or in-kind match is required.
-This match percentage is based on the total cost of each grant funded VOCA project (VOCA award plus match).
+This match percentage is based on the total cost of each grant funded VOCA project (VOCA award plus match) so the end result is actually a 25% overall match amount (please see calculation examples below).
 This match must be from non-federal sources, except as provided in the most recent Office of Justice Programs Financial Guide.
 All funds designated as match are restricted to the same uses as the VOCA funds and must be expended within the contract period.
-Tribes and Tribal Governments are not required to provide match.
+Tribes and Tribal governments are not required to provide match.

 Subrecipients with VOCA funds must maintain records that show the source, the amount, and the period during which the match was allocated.
 The basis for determining the value of personal services, materials, equipment, and space must be documented.
 Volunteer services must also be documented.